turingschool/career-development-curriculum-site/module-1-prework/index.md

 ---
 layout: page
-title: Turing Career Development - Mod 1 Prework
+title: Turing Career Development - Mod 0 Project
 ---

-The Career Development prework is divided into 4 sections and should take about 2 hours to complete.
-[Submission Directions for this Prework are here](#submission)
+The Career Development component of your Mod 0 Project is divided into 4 sections and should take about 2 hours to complete.
+[Submission Directions for this component of your Mod 0 Project are here](#submission)

 ## Part I: Career Development Overview (15 mins)
 The objective of the Career Development Team is for all Turing students to have the skills and abilities to pursue full-time employment in high fulfillment technical careers upon graduation.
 To do this, our curriculum focuses on five specific competencies: